sasschaefer/Building-GPT-from-Scratch/README.md

 The project was split into four tasks.
 In this document, we will go through each task separetly and explain our procedure.
 However, for more detailed implementation information, please have a look at the specified notebook and python files.

+---

 ### Task 1

-#### Words and Corpora: Preprocessing the training data

-Before we can actually work with large amounts of texts and training our model, we need to preprocess our text inputs.
+Before we can work with large amounts of text and train our model, the raw text inputs need to be preprocessed.

-And as discussed in class, we started off with replicating the NLTK approach as shown in class.
-In this approach, we counted the frequency of the words in a specified portion of shakespeare.txt and sorted them in descending order.
+As discussed in class, we began by replicating a Unix/Linux word frequency command using a portion of `shakespeare.txt`.
+This allows us to quickly verify the vocabulary and token distributions:
 ```
-# Complete Linux command for word frequency counting
+# Count word frequencies, lowercase, letters-only, sorted descending
 !cat shakespeare.txt | tr 'A-Z' 'a-z' | tr -sc 'a-z' '\n' | sort | uniq -c | sort -nr | head -10
 ```

 **add picture of output**

-Afterwards, we did replicate this approach in python using NLTK.
+We then replicated this approach in Python using NLTK to generate letters-only tokens and compute top-word statistics programmatically.

-#### Byte-Pair Encoding
+#### Byte-Pair Encoding (BPE)

-Our goal was to implement and train a BPE with a varying k.
-The general procedure was as follows:
+Our main goal was to implement BPE segmentation and train it with varying merge sizes (k).
+The procedure can be summarized as:

-**describe BPE programming**

-We did also test the segmenter against an unseen webtext of the same size as the shakespeare one.
-In the following plots, we evalueted the performance of our BPE.

-** add picture of diagram**

-As seen in the plots, ....
-Accuracy stuff...

-### Task 2
+1. **Convert words to symbol sequences:**
+    Each word is split into characters with an end-of-word marker </w>.

+2. **Count adjacent symbol pairs:**
+       ```
+        pair_counts = count_adjacent_pairs(word_sequences)
+       ```
+3. **Merge the most frequent pair:**
+       ```
+        new_sequences = merge_pair(sequences, most_common_pair)
+       ```
+4. **Repeat steps 2–3 for k iterations.**
+5. **Save vocab and merges for later tokenization and evaluation.**

+We also implemented helpers to tokenize new texts using the learned merges and compute metrics such as:

+- Average tokens per word
+- Word-as-token rate
+- Multi-character token usage
+- Type compression

+#### Evaluation on WebText

+To evaluate the generalization of our segmenter, we applied it to an unseen WebText corpus of a similar size.
+We compared performance on Shakespeare train/test sets and WebText across multiple k values and normalization strategies.

+**Add performance plots here**

+The plots show expected trends:
+- Increasing k reduces the word-as-token rate, as more words are split into subwords.
+- Merge-use rate rises with k, indicating that frequent subwords are effectively merged.
+- Normalization affects type compression and multi-character token usage slightly, but overall patterns are consistent.

+Overall, these results confirm that our BPE segmenter learns meaningful subword units and generalizes reasonably well to unseen data.

+#### Summary

+- Preprocessing included letter-only normalization, word frequency checks, and WebText cleaning.
+- BPE was trained for multiple k values and evaluated on multiple datasets.
+- Metrics indicate proper segmentation behavior, with decreasing word-as-token rate and increasing multi-character token usage as k grows.

+*Full code and additional visualizations are available in [Task 1 Notebook](task1.ipynb) and related Python files.*